 Results 1–10 of 52 for "Curriculum"X related to "Fast facts about common..."
-Refine Your Search Refine Your Search TopicEducation (47)Learning & memory (8)HIV & AIDS (6)Children (5)Personality (5) 9 more... [+] Testing issues (4)Race (3)Bullying (1)Death & dying (1)Depression (1)Schizophrenia (1)Sleep (1)Suicide (1)Teens (1)Hide detailsDocument TypeCurriculumXYear2011 (2)Author/ContributorBenjamin, Ludy T. Jr. (2)Dwyer, Carol (2)Bare, John K. (1)Benjamin, Ludy T. (1)Bowleg, Lisa (1)Brabeck, Mary (1)Fernald, L. D. Jr. (1)Fernald, L. Dodge (1)Fernald, P. S. (1)Fernald, Peter S. (1)Fujitsubo, Lani C. (1)Graham, Sandra (1)Jeffrey, Jill (1)Jenkins, James (1)Kain, Craig (1)Kalichman, Seth (1)LaVoie, Allan L. (1)Leal, Linda (1)Lucariello, Joan (1)Maitland, Laura (1)McCombs, Barbara (1)Nogare, Mario A. (1)O'Leary, Ann (1)Puente, Antonio E. (1)Rhodes, Nancy (1)Russo, Nancy Felipe (1)Semrud-Clikeman, Margaret (1)Watson, David L. (1)Whitcomb, David H. (1)Zimbardo, Philip G. (1)Hide details Results 1–10 of 52 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Bullying: A Module for TeachersIt is estimated that 40-80 percent of school-age children experience bullying at some point during their school careers and 10-15 percent may be either chronic victims or bullies themselves.Curriculum 2.Activity 4.4: A Neat Little Demonstration of the Benefits of Random Assignment of Subjects in an ExperimentThe major advantage of randomly assigning people to conditions in an experiment is that any variables that might affect the outcome of the experiment that are not controlled will be randomly divided between the conditions of the experiment.Curriculum 3.Activity 3.1: Finding Meaning in the MethodWhile the specific details of the methodology vary, the logic of experimentation is essentially the same.Curriculum 4.How Do My Students Think: Diagnosing Student ThinkingTeachers and researchers generally refer to preinstructional knowledge as preconceptions.
-Pre-assessment of student academic skills and student knowledge may not accurately reflect actual pupil skill and knowledge.Curriculum 5.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
-For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 6.Activity 3.2: Defining AggressionAggression is used as an example of a typical construct in psychology, permeated with subtle meanings and not-so-subtle disagreements that make it difficult to reach a consensual definition.Curriculum 7.Activity 4.2: Demonstrating Experimental Design LogicThis exercise is intended to stimulate thinking about the number and nature of variables that must be considered in doing behavioral research.Curriculum 8.Activity 5.1: Promoting Greater Understanding of Abnormal BehaviorStudies indicate that in cultures and communities that provide work opportunities for individuals with schizophrenia the rate of improvement in those individuals is statistically significant.
-Curriculum 9.Activity 4.1: The Stroop EffectThe name of a color printed in a different color ink than its name creates interference due to the two pieces of information in conflict.Curriculum 10.Lesson 4: Drugs That Alter ConsciousnessA discussion of psychopharmacology, psychoactive drugs, addiction, tolerance and dependence.Curriculum Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 57 for "Curriculum"X related to "Fast facts about common..."
+Refine Your Search Refine Your Search TopicEducation (42)HIV & AIDS (6)Children (5)Learning & memory (5)Personality (5) 9 more... [+] Testing issues (4)Race (3)Bullying (1)Death & dying (1)Depression (1)Schizophrenia (1)Sleep (1)Suicide (1)Teens (1)Hide detailsDocument TypeCurriculumXYear2011 (2)Author/ContributorBenjamin, Ludy T. Jr. (2)Dwyer, Carol (2)Bowleg, Lisa (1)Brabeck, Mary (1)Fernald, L. Dodge (1) 19 more... [+] Fernald, Peter S. (1)Fujitsubo, Lani C. (1)Graham, Sandra (1)Jeffrey, Jill (1)Kain, Craig (1)Kalichman, Seth (1)LaVoie, Allan L. (1)Leal, Linda (1)Lucariello, Joan (1)McCombs, Barbara (1)Nogare, Mario A. (1)O'Leary, Ann (1)Puente, Antonio E. (1)Rhodes, Nancy (1)Russo, Nancy Felipe (1)Semrud-Clikeman, Margaret (1)Watson, David L. (1)Whitcomb, David H. (1)Zimbardo, Philip G. (1)Hide details Results 1–10 of 52 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Bullying: A Module for TeachersIt is estimated that 40-80 percent of school-age children experience bullying at some point during their school careers and 10-15 percent may be either chronic victims or bullies themselves.Curriculum 2.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
+For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 3.Activity 4.4: A Neat Little Demonstration of the Benefits of Random Assignment of Subjects in an ExperimentThe major advantage of randomly assigning people to conditions in an experiment is that any variables that might affect the outcome of the experiment that are not controlled will be randomly divided between the conditions of the experiment.Curriculum 4.Activity 4.1: Self-Assessment of DepressionAssessing depression is very important because of the strong link between depression and suicide.
+This section provides a self-rating scale for depression that can be administered in a few minutes.Curriculum 5.Activity 3.1: Finding Meaning in the MethodWhile the specific details of the methodology vary, the logic of experimentation is essentially the same.Curriculum 6.Teaching Tip Sheet: Multiple Loss and Aids-Related BereavementPeople who grieve the death of someone from HIV-related complications often also face a unique set of issues that challenges historical models of bereavement (Kain, 1997).
+Curriculum 7.How Do My Students Think: Diagnosing Student ThinkingTeachers and researchers generally refer to preinstructional knowledge as preconceptions.
+Pre-assessment of student academic skills and student knowledge may not accurately reflect actual pupil skill and knowledge.Curriculum 8.Activity 3.2: Defining AggressionAggression is used as an example of a typical construct in psychology, permeated with subtle meanings and not-so-subtle disagreements that make it difficult to reach a consensual definition.Curriculum 9.Activity 4.2: Demonstrating Experimental Design LogicThis exercise is intended to stimulate thinking about the number and nature of variables that must be considered in doing behavioral research.Curriculum 10.Activity 5.1: Promoting Greater Understanding of Abnormal BehaviorStudies indicate that in cultures and communities that provide work opportunities for individuals with schizophrenia the rate of improvement in those individuals is statistically significant.
+Curriculum Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 52 for "Curriculum"X related to "Fast facts about common..."